Privacy Policy

 7.6 Retail Shop

-The shop also stores personal details for customers to have items placed on hold.
-This information is destroyed immediately the goods are collected.
+The Museum shop may also temporarily collect personal details to place items on hold for customers.
+This information is securely destroyed once the goods are collected.

 8. SENSITIVE PERSONAL INFORMATION